 This command will play the given video stream in 720p quality using MPlayer.

 Similarly, you can watch twitch.tv and other popular video streaming services.

 You can also watch other online streaming services via plugins.
 A full list of plugins currently included can be found on the Plugins page.

 You can also list the plugins using command:

 For more details, refer the man pages.

-Please note that Streamlink will not play the video streams if there isn’t any media players on your system.
+Please note that Streamlink will not play the video streams if there isn't any media players available on your system.
+So, just make sure you have installed a media player on your system.
 Streamlink works well with VLC and mpv.